All Episodes

 No, if that isn't the worst case scenario, when you go to bed at night, isn't that what you really worry about, Pat?

-I think what's coming is the complete balkanization of America, and I'm afraid it's going to be by ethnicity and culture and language and every other way, and we're going to be like the Balkans, only we got a much larger, more prosperous country.
+I think what's coming is the complete Balkanization of America, and I'm afraid it's going to be by ethnicity and culture and language and every other way.

-And so that it's not like the country you and I grew up in, Chris, whereby we were not natural.
+And so that it's not like the country you and I grew up in, Chris, whereby we were mostly not natural.

-Bob Schrum can't handle any of this.
+Bob Shrum can't handle any of this.

 He steps in.

-Bob, a committed gay couple living in a relationship is not a sign of decadence.
+Number one, a committed gay couple living in a relationship is not a sign of decadence.

 Number two, Pat, when your ancestors and my ancestors and Chris's ancestors got off the boat, the Yankees who ran the country said it was terrible.